 Both in terms of production and exportation, Indonesia is the world's leading supplier of palm oil.
 The item is distributed all over the world through the country's exports.
 The farmers that grow palm oil plants receive assistance from the government as well.
 A significant portion of the revenue for many low- and medium-volume companies in the region comes from this market.
 The growth and improvement of the cultivators in the region is largely attributable to the contributions made by the industry.

-In a similar vein, the demand for the product coming from the biofuel business has been on the rise.
+In a similar vein, the demand for products coming from the biofuel business has been on the rise.
 It is put to use in the manufacturing of biofuel, which is then put to use as an environmentally friendly alternative to crude oil in a variety of uses, such as motor oil.
 The industry of biofuels is still in its infancy; hence its uses are currently somewhat limited.